marcelduin/Micrio.Blogpost.wasm-v3/README.md

 All this results in a single array buffer useable by WebGL, generated at runtime.

-##### Getting WebGL to only render the tiles that are inside your screen
+### Getting WebGL to only render the tiles that are inside your screen

-This is what's so cool about WebGL: you can tell it to render certain *parts* of your geometry buffer.
+This is what's so cool about WebGL: you can tell it to render certain *parts* of your pregenerated geometry buffer.
 All I need is to know the individual tiles' buffer start index, and the number of coordinates the tile uses in 3d space, and those are the only parameters to pass to WebGL to draw this tile (alongside the correct texture reference-- disregarded here).

 The functions to decide what those tiles are, are quite different for 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, which would definitely benefit from the move of JS to AssemblyScript.